lokothodida/gs-plugin-sdk/README.md

 ### template
 Templating for `{placeholders}`.
-Takes an HTML string and an `array` mapping placeholder names to to values and returns the HTML string with placeholders replaced.
+Takes an HTML string and an `array` mapping placeholder names to values and returns the HTML string with placeholders replaced.

 ```php